f4pga/prjxray/docs/architecture/interconnect.rst

 .. warning:: FIXME: Check the above is true.

-The bit switchbox in an :term:`INT`s tile also contains a few 1:1 connections that are in fact always present and have no corresponding configuration bits.
+The bit switchbox in an :term:`INTs <INT>` tile also contains a few 1:1 connections that are in fact always present and have no corresponding configuration bits.

 Regular :term:`PIPs <pip>`
 --------------------------